8 Life Coach Requirements for a Successful Coaching Career

 These might include:

-• A number of sessions with a set frequency;
+• A number of sessions with a set frequency

-• Additional group coaching sessions with similar clients;
+• Additional group coaching sessions with similar clients

-• Courses or educational materials;
+• Courses or educational materials

-• Assessments and additional exercises; and
+• Assessments and additional exercises

-• Support or accountability through a voice chat app in between sessions,
+• Support or accountability through a voice chat app in between sessions

 Your coaching package doesn’t need to have too many elements.
 It can be a series of sessions focused on a clear objective and a few journaling prompts to help your client achieve change.
-As long as it’s tailored to their desired outcome, its value will be easier to communicate.

 If you need help designing your website and packages, check out our free template pack for coaches.

-Set up Your Communication Channels
+4. Set up Your Communication Channels.

 When reaching your audience, the trick is finding out where they will most likely hang out.
 This could be: